Traditional French Ratatouille Recipe

 Why This Recipe is a Keeper:

-Ratatouille requires some knife work, but all the vegetables are cut into ½-inch or 1-inch pieces which goes much faster than chopping or cutting them into fine dice.
+Ratatouille requires some knife work, but all the vegetables are cut into ½-inch or 1-inch pieces, which goes much faster than chopping or cutting them into fine dice.

-How to Make Traditional Ratatouille:
+How to Make a Traditional Ratatouille Recipe:

 Ratatouille Ingredients: